yuliadm/mixComp/paper.md

                                    B = 1000, pen.function = pen)
 ```

-We can print and plot the results as suggested below.
+One can print and plot the results:

 ``` r
 # print the results (for the Poisson mixture)